Erna Ellmenreich

 Erna Ellmenreich (30 May 1885 – 14 April 1976) was a German operatic soprano, a member of the Staatstheater Stuttgart.
 She performed there leading parts and several premieres, including Ariadne auf Naxos by Strauss and works by Paul Hindemith.

 Career

-Born in Meran, Ellmenreich made her stage debut as Marguerite in Gounod's Faust in 1908 at the Hoftheater (Court theatre) in Stuttgart.
+Born in Merano, Ellmenreich made her stage debut as Marguerite in Gounod's Faust in 1908 at the Hoftheater Stuttgart (court theatre).
 She was a member of the company from 1909 to 1924.
 It was named Württembergisches Landestheater from 1918, and later Staatstheater (State theatre).
 She appeared as a guest artist, for example in 1910 at the Cologne Opera and in 1916 at the Frankfurt Opera.